cnidaire/Master1_Internship/report.md

 ## Goals of the internship

 To annotate the sequences coming from the nifH environmental data, the DADA2 pipeline is generally used and a reference file is needed.
 This reference file contains the sequences and the taxonomy associated.
-The current database was first created in 2014 and kept updated until 2017 by the Zehr Lab (Heller 2014).
-It was then normalized and kept updated manually by Molly Moynihan (put publication).
+The current database was first created in 2014 and kept updated until 2017 by the Zehr Lab (Heller 2014: **put link to publication if I find it**).
+It was then normalized and kept updated manually by Molly Moynihan (**put link to publication in reference**).

-However, this database annotates quite poorly the data obtained.
+However, this database annotates quite poorly the data obtained (for the data coming from the DUPE exploration, up to 80% of the sequences are unannotated).
 Resulting in a lot of uncertainty and the goal would be to either improve the current database or build a new one and find a way to automatize it.

 There are many problems I noticed with the current database: